Fokko/presentation-pydata-2018/presentation.md

 # What does elegant mean?

-- Reproducible
+- Reproducible: idempotent tasks and data
-- Future proof
+- Future proof: backfilling, versioning
-- Robust against changes
+- Robust against changes: easy changes to DAGs, e.g. adding, removing or changing tasks
-- Lineage
+- Clarity: transparency where data resides, what it means and where it flows

 ---